• Skip to primary navigation

 Jump to How-to Card

 This simple DIY foot scrub recipe is a great solution to help heal your dry, cracked heels.
-Made with simple ingredients like coconut oil, Epsom salts and essential oils combined together for a wonderful spa treatment.
+Made with simple ingredients like coconut oil, Epsom salts, and essential oils combined together for a wonderful spa treatment.

-jars of foot scrub
+Jars of foot scrub and cut limes.

-Creating bath and body products at home can fun and rewarding.
+Creating bath and body products at home can be fun and rewarding.
 Especially during the winter if you are feeling cooped up inside.
 They typically cost very little to make and can be shared with friends or given as gifts.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.